Food safety and hygiene information

-We don't investigate claims of food sold after the 'best before' date, as this only means food will be at its best quality up to that date.
+We do not investigate claims of food sold after the 'best before' date, as this only means food will be at its best quality up to that date.
 It's not illegal to sell food after the 'best before'.

 If we receive a high risk complaint and there is a home or primary authority relationship with the company, we will pass it onto them to investigate and take action.
-This may take up to six weeks.
-We can't carry out an investigation without the food and packaging to examine, so you will need to provide
+This may take up to 6 weeks.
+We cannot carry out an investigation without the food and packaging to examine, so you will need to provide them.

 Most complaints we receive are resolved informally after the companies are contacted.

-If you want to take further private action, the council won't be able to help.
+If you want to take further private action, the council will not be able to help.
 We also cannot help with refunds for food.